Bonus sacrifice

 Saving for the future

 We’ve mentioned some of the benefits of Bonus Sacrifice, but it’s important to remember that you cannot access pension funds until you are aged 55 (or 57 from 2028).
 Using bonuses in this way could also potentially impact upon any benefit entitlement or lending affordability.
 For example, bonus sacrifice may affect how much you’re able to borrow through a mortgage.
-However, some lenders may take your salary before salary exchange into account, rather than your lower salary and may consider pension contributions too.
+However, some lenders may take your salary before Salary Sacrifice into account, rather than your lower salary and may consider pension contributions too.

 There’s no limit on how much you can save into your pension each year – but there is a limit on how much you can contribute tax efficiently.
 One aspect is your annual allowance (currently £60,000) – this includes pension contributions from all sources including your employer and if exceeded means a tax charge applies to the excess.
 But if you have any unused Annual Allowance from the previous 3 years, you may benefit from Carry Forward allowance, as long as you had a pension in place in those earlier years.
 In addition to the annual allowance, there is also a limit on just your own pension contributions – they will only receive tax relief as long as they don’t exceed 100% of your earnings (or £3,600 if more).